Farnese becoming a witch

 Schierke states that is difficult to teach magic when someone has their world view and belief system manifested already.
 Because Farnese had her ego and views shaken to the core because of her experiences in Albion and Qliphot, Schierke eventually agrees on teaching her.

-Farnese is very happy about this and immediately wants to jump into learning spells, while Schierke insists she needs to learn a foundation first.
+Farnese is very happy about this and immediately wants to jump into learning spells, while Schierke tells her needs to learn a foundation first.

 I like that Guts smirks contentedly at her eagerness in the background here as he observes this interaction.